 Credit accounts discharged in bankruptcy should be removed from your credit report seven years from the original delinquency date.
 If an account is not removed after that date, you should contact the credit reporting agency.

-If a credit account was included in your bankruptcy, but is not showing on your credit report as included in a bankruptcy or discharged in bankruptcy, contact the individual creditor requesting that the creditor report the account accurately.
+You may see a credit account was included in your bankruptcy and is not showing on your credit report or discharged in bankruptcy.
+If that is the case, contact the individual creditor.
 You may also provide the individual credit reporting agencies with copies of your bankruptcy forms that prove the account was included.

 In many cases, a person’s credit score has already been damaged by the time the person files for bankruptcy relief.
 Late payments, debt collections, and other negative information lowers the credit score.
 Filing bankruptcy also lowers a credit score, but the drop in the credit score depends on the person’s credit score when he or she filed for bankruptcy relief.

 After your bankruptcy case is complete, you can begin rebuilding your credit rating.
 Tips for improving credit scores after bankruptcy include:

 - Obtain free copies of your credit reports and review each report for errors or mistakes.
 Work with your creditors and the credit reporting agency to correct errors.
 You can obtain free copies of your credit reports every 12 months.
 Continue to monitor your reports each year for errors.

 - Make all payments on time.
 Late payments can seriously hurt your credit score.

 - Create and live within a budget.
 Financial management is the key to handling debt effectively.
 Your Debtor Management Course gives you tools and information about budgets.

 - Use online budgeting and money management tools to make it easy to budget and manage money.

 - Apply for a secured credit card.
 You are required to deposit money with the company, but it’s a good way to begin rebuilding credit after bankruptcy.
 Just make sure the credit card company reports the account to the credit reporting agencies.